aws-samples/cloudfront-secure-media/README.md

 <img src="SimplePlayer.png" alt="Simple Player Demo" />

-4. Add some videos resources to a S3 bucket
+4. Setup the video workflow:

-We will be using Amplify Video (https://github.com/awslabs/amplify-video) for creating some test VOD content, Amplify Video is an open-source plugin for the Amplify CLI, that makes easy to incorporate video streaming to your web or mobile applications.
+We will be using Amplify Video (https://github.com/awslabs/amplify-video) for creating some test VOD content, Amplify Video is an open-source plugin for the Amplify CLI, that makes it easy to incorporate video streaming to your web or mobile applications.
 Powered by AWS Amplify (https://aws-amplify.github.io/) and AWS Media Services (https://aws.amazon.com/media-services/).
 Amplify video also supports live workflows.
 For more options and sample implementations, please visit amplify-video (https://github.com/awslabs/amplify-video) GitHub.

 ```